corda/corda-docs-portal/content/en/platform/corda/5.0-beta/introduction/introduction.md

 Corda is a platform that enables you to build permissioned networks, create applications that solve a business problem that requires parties to come to some agreement, and interact in a completely secure ecosystem.
 Corda 5 was designed with an understanding that it is the job of a platform to serve those running software on it.

 For developers, Corda 5 is an accessible toolbox with well-defined layers that enables you to create solutions.
 It does not force complexity or concepts, but gives a streamlined iteration for the testing and development loop.
-It is supported by RESTful APIs
+It is supported by RESTful APIs.

 As an operator of a network, Corda 5 places the control in your hands, acknowledging that the rules governing access to a network are best set and managed by you.
 Deployments can match the scale of the problem and then grow and adapt as it changes.
 It is cloud-native; behaving as any other modern application, with the tooling to match.